maiyo008/alx-low_level_programming/0x01-variables_if_else_while/README.md

 1. Task 2	|Print all the alphabet in lowercase|
 1. Task 3	|Print all the alphabets in lowercase and then in uppercase|
 1. Task 4	|Print all the alphabets in lowercase excluding e and q|
+1. Task 5	|Print all the single digits of base 10 numbers|